marveld21/Bikesharing/README.md

 * Men are the main customers
 ![Checkout_times_gender](https://github.com/marveld21/Bikesharing/blob/main/Images/Checkout_times_gender.PNG)

-* Peak times of usage correlate with commutes on the weekdays and there is moderate usage throught the middle of the day on weekends.
+* Peak times of usage correlate with commutes on the weekdays and there is moderate usage through the middle of the day on weekends.

 ![TripsbyWeekday](https://github.com/marveld21/Bikesharing/blob/main/Images/Trips_by_Weekday.PNG)